numpy/numpy/benchmarks/README.rst

 Some things to consider:

-- The benchmark suite should be importable with any Numpy version.
+- The benchmark suite should be importable with any NumPy version.

-- The benchmark parameters etc. should not depend on which Numpy version is installed.
+- The benchmark parameters etc. should not depend on which NumPy version is installed.

 - Try to keep the runtime of the benchmark reasonable.